-Both of these recipes are 100% perfect for the holiday season, and really, this one isn't that difficult either!
+Both of these recipes are great for the holiday season, and though the other roast is a bit simpler to make, this seitan turkey really isn't difficult either!
 It just has a few more steps.

 Jump to:

 A variety of different herbs, spices, and seasonings bring the best savory holiday flavors to this vegan turkey.
-But don't let the length of the ingredient list scare you away!
-Here are the basics...
+Here are a few notes on the ingredients you'll need.

 Ingredients

-- tofu - look for super firm tofu, usually found in shrink-wrapped packaging.
-Tofu works well for vegan turkey because it lightens the color of the seitan and also makes it more tender.
+- Tofu - Look for super firm tofu, usually found in shrink-wrapped packaging.
+This type contains very little water.
+Extra firm also works, but you'll want to press it first.
+Tofu works well to create vegan turkey because it lightens the color of the seitan and also makes it more tender.

-- vital wheat gluten - this is the base for seitan and what gives the turkey a firm and meaty texture.
-Since this is a seitan recipe there is no substitute for the gluten.
+- Vital wheat gluten - This is the base for seitan and what gives vegan turkey a firm and meaty texture.
+This can't be substituted.

-- vinegar - adds to the overall complexity of flavors; either distilled white vinegar or apple cider vinegar are fine.
+- Vinegar - Adds to the overall complexity of flavors; use either distilled white vinegar or apple cider vinegar.

-- tapioca starch or flour - this is also for texture and to lighten the color.
+- Tapioca starch or regular flour - This is also for texture and to lighten the color.

-- oil - for the body of the roast you'll need a neutral-tasting oil such as olive or avocado.
+- Oil - For the seitan, you'll need a neutral-tasting oil such as olive or avocado.
 For the outside of the roast, to help the herb rub stick to the skin, refined coconut oil works best.

-- herbs and spices - dried rosemary, thyme, sage, and ginger
+- Herbs and spices - You'll need dried rosemary, thyme, sage, and ginger.

 How to Make a Vegan Turkey Roast

-- Puree the tofu, water, and seasonings in a large food processor I use a 14 cup model; if using a smaller machine try working in batches.
+Puree the tofu, water, and seasonings in a large food processor I use a 14 cup model.
+If using a smaller machine you'll want to work in batches.

-- Add vital wheat gluten, and process for 1 minute.
+Add the vital wheat gluten, and process for 1 minute.
 You'll see the gluten strands forming, but the dough will still be fairly soft and sticky.

-- Return three-quarters of the dough to the food processor, and process for 1 minute.
+Return the rest of the dough to the food processor, and process for 1 minute.
 Remove and set aside.

-- Place the "skin" in the food processor.
-Add 1 more tablespoon of vital wheat gluten, and process for 1 minute.
+Return the piece you set aside to the food processor.
+Add 1 tablespoon of vital wheat gluten, and process for 1 minute.
 It should be warm and shiny.
 Set aside.

-- Take the larger piece of dough, and shape it into a log.
-This will become the body of the roast.
-Twist it as pictured below left.
+Take the larger piece of dough, which is the body of the roast, and stretch it out into a log.
+Twist it as pictured above.

-- Tuck the right tail underneath, then tuck the left tail underneath.
-Now repeat steps 7 - 9, doing the "twist and tuck" again (the dough will be more firm than when you began).
+Tuck the right tail underneath, then tuck the left tail underneath.
+Now repeat the process - stretch it out, twist, fold, tuck.

-- Holding the dough with both hands, smooth the surface by gradually working the outer edges underneath.
+Holding the dough with both hands, smooth the top by gradually tucking the outer edges underneath.
 Once the top appears fairly smooth, set aside.

 Choose a Cooking Method